DIY Candy Easter Basket

 Braid the little strips.
 Tape each end inside the candy basket using clear packaging tape.
 Fill with Easter grass.

 Remember, the handle is decorative.
 Don’t really try toting the basket that way!
-The container of the basket is actually pretty sturdy.
+The container of the basket is actually pretty sturdy so carry it like a box.